ITR Season 2025 Banner

 100,000

-The net amount received, which is ₹90,000, reduces the balance of the bank or cash account in the following entry.
-As seen, the TDS receivable account is then debited to the tune of ₹10,000, which represents tax deducted at source.
+The net amount received, which is ₹90,000 is debited to the bank account and TDS receivable account is debited to the tune of ₹10,000, which represents tax deducted at source.
 The income account is credited directly with ₹100,000, the total income earned.

 Adjustment of TDS Receivable Against Tax Liability